sassoftware/restaf-demos/README.md

 ### Data related tools

 - findLibrary   - check if specified library exists
-- listLibrary - list available libraries in cas or sas
+- listLibraries - list available libraries in cas or sas
 - findTable     - check if specified table  exists in specified library in cas or sas
 - listTables  - list tables in a specified library in cas or sas
 - readTable   - read records from a cas or sas table
-- searchAsset - an experimental tool using SAS/Catalog

 ### Scoring with Models in MAS